MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/README.md

 <img src="https://github.com/MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/blob/main/Scheme_PCB.jpg?raw=true" width="410" height="230">

 ## Software implementation
 With a focus on customized Arduino board we've written Arduino programs to run OLED screen, rotatory encoder and HC-O5 Bluetooth module enabling to send mesasured data to a smartphone.
+This code can be found in the directory "code_Arduino".
+To run the code you will need to download Adafruit_1306 library.
+We developed this code without PCB and for the sake of simplicity and efficiency we changed one pin between PCB and code.
+Switch pin of the rotary encoder is wired to the pin 3 of Arduino instead of pin 5 (as in PCB).
+The reason is that we use Interrupts in the code and they can be generated only by the Arduino pins 2 and 3.
 Finally, we designed a simple app on MIT App Inventor that receives and plots the data.
 It can be found in the directory "App".

 ## Tests and results